alymehroz512/Task-Management-App/README.md

 # Overview

-This project is a Task Management Application developed using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
+This project is a Task Management Application developed using HTML, CSS, JavaScript, and Bootstrap.
 It allows users to create, update, delete, and manage tasks efficiently.
 With added functionalities like task categorization, recurrence, and status tracking, this project provides a comprehensive solution for task management.
 Users can attach links to tasks and get reminders about task deadlines.
 The application also includes an Analytics Dashboard to visualize task progress and completion rates, with insights into task distribution across categories.

 # Key Functionalities